Stratioti: Republic of Venice

 Since the first Ottoman–Venetian war (1463–1479) and later Ottoman–Venetian wars of the 15th and 16th century Stratioti units, both Albanian and Greeks served the Venetian forces in the Morea.
 In addition the Venetian authorities allowed the settlement of Albanians in Napoli di Romagna (Nauplion) in the Argolis region, outside of the walls of the city.
 Relations between the two groups and relations between Albanians, Greeks and the central Venetian administration varied.
 Some families intermarried with each other, while other times disputes erupted as in 1525 when both Greeks and Albanians asked to serve only under the leadership of their own commanders.
 In the reports of the Venetian commander of Nauplion, Bartolomeo Minio (1479–1483) stressed that the Albanian stratioti were unreliable contrary to the Greek units which he considered loyal.
 In other reports, attitudes towards Albanians are positive.
 As Venice lost territory to the Ottomans in the Morea, the numbers of Stratioti the administration employed lowered.
 By 1524, no more than 400-500 Stratioti remained in Venetian Argolis.

 By 1589, four Venetian Stratioti companies remained in Crete.
 Reports to the Provveditore generale di Candia warn him that the Stratioti should be "actual Albanians" (veramene Albanesi) unlike the Stratioti in Crete who were not "real Albanians but Cypriots and locals who have no military experience".
-While the origins of these Stratioti were indeed Albanian, more than a century since the settlement of their ancestors in Crete had passed and they had become integrated in the local society.
 Venetian sources described them more as "farmers than stradioti" who spoke Greek (parlavano greco).